 At the forefront of any environment of excellence is the leadership’s vision.
 A vision explains why we are creating a high-performance culture.
 That starts and ends with the leadership’s actions in everyday behaviours.
 Are they walking the walk or just talking the talk?
 Leaders must create the right environment for a culture to exist.
 Leaders must focus on developing the “How do we do this better” questioning while creating a safe space for people to try, and that starts by asking awkward, uncomfortable and challenging questions.

 To get better we must break what we have always done.
-Not accepting the good enough mentality of its not costing us anything to keep it as it is, or committee acceptance approach of the status quo.
-Does everything we do add value to the customer?
+Not accepting the ‘good enough mentality’ or ‘it’s not costing us anything to keep it as it is’.
+The other major danger leaders’ face is letting a committee acceptance approach to retain the status quo.
+Ask the importance question ;does everything we do add value to the customer?” or “Can we find new ways to add value to our customers?”
 Is a better question!
-As is what do you think we should do differently to be more valuable to our customers?
-This mentality creates an engaged workforce that challenges them to not only try but feel safe
+As is; “What do you think we should do differently to be more valuable to our customers?”
+This mentality creates an engaged workforce that challenges them to not only try but feel safe in looking for new ideas.

-High-Performance Work Culture
+High-Performance Team Culture

-Trust Matters
+Trust Matters in High Performance Teams

 A growth mindset is built upon doing the right things consistently.
 From believing in others intentions, to let them look beyond what we currently do, through to creating an emotional safety within their organisation that fosters integrity and responsibility.